Skip to Content

 Maine Home Energy Assistance Program (HEAP)

-Eligible households may receive a one-time credit of up to $1,012.
-Households with the elderly or disabled or a young child under age 5 are given priority consideration.
+Eligible households may receive a one-time credit of up to $1,012 per season.
+Priority is given to households that include an elderly or disabled member, or a child under age 5.

 What is the income limit for HEAP in Maine?